LeoDardanello/MultiModalXAI/README.md

 - **Average Accuracy Test**:  58.2031%

 # Misogyny Dataset
-The MAMI Dataset have been retrieved  at the following link https://github.com/TIBHannover/multimodal-misogyny-detection-mami-2022/tree/main/data for the labels and here ## MISSING LINK ##for the data
+The MAMI Dataset have been retrieved  at the following link https://github.com/TIBHannover/multimodal-misogyny-detection-mami-2022/tree/main/data for the labels and here https://github.com/TeamMAMI/MAMI for the data

 # Setup Instructions
 To set up the the environment for this project, follow these steps: